ebellocchia/telegram_payment_bot/README.md

 Moreover, the payment task period will be applied in minutes instead of hours.
 This allows to quickly check if it is working.

+## Channel Limitations

+When used in channels:
+- The bot can check for payments periodically but it cannot check users immediately when they join
+- All admins can use the bot, not only authorized users

 ## Translation

 The messages sent by the bot on Telegram can be translated into different languages (the default language is English) by providing a custom XML file.\